Call4Cloud | MMP-C | Autopilot | Device Preparation

 B for Bitlocker

-This blog will be about configuring Bitlocker and the Bitlocker recovery key and how to make sure it will be escrowed to Azure.
-I will show you what options you have to make sure your recovery keys are safe.
+This blog will discuss configuring Bitlocker and the Bitlocker recovery key and how to ensure they are escrowed to Azure/Entra.
+I will also show you what options you have to ensure your recovery keys are safe.

 1. Configuring Bitlocker

-Bitlocker is one of the many security measures you will need to implement to make sure the data is safe when the device gets stolen.
-Bitlocker encrypts the data on the device so it can’t be read without authenticated decrypting using a recovery key.
+Bitlocker is one of the many security measures you must implement to ensure the data is safe when the device is stolen.
+It encrypts the data on the device so it can’t be read without authenticated decryption using a recovery key.

 There are multiple options available to turn on Bitlocker.
-I am going to show you 2 options here.
+I am going to show you two options here.

 1. Endpoint Protection Profile